tbis-inc/TBIS/_pages/terms.md

 (q) bear the sole responsibility to determine if your Contribution or the allocation, use or ownership of Tokens and the potential appreciation or depreciation in the value of Tokens over time (if any), the sale and purchase of Tokens and/or any other action or transaction related to the Network have tax implications for him/her or it;

-(r) by your Contribution and/or by receiving, using or holding Tokens, and to the fullest extent permitted by law, agree not to hold any third party (including developers, advisors, administrators, auditors, promoters, contractors or founders) liable for any legal or tax liability associated with or arising from the
+(r) by your Contribution and/or by receiving, using or holding Tokens, and to the fullest extent permitted by law, agree not to hold any third party (including developers, advisors, administrators, auditors, promoters, contractors or founders) liable for any legal or tax liability associated with or arising from the Contribution and the allocation, use or ownership of Tokens or any other action or transaction related to the Network and/or Project;

-&nbsp;

-Contribution and the allocation, use or ownership of Tokens or any other action or transaction related to the Network and/or Project;

 (s) you have reviewed the non-exhaustive indicative list of Risk Factors associated with the proposed Token Sale, the Tokens and the Network project.

-&nbsp;

 6. PROVISION OF INFORMATION &amp; PERSONAL DATA

-6.1 Identity and Disclosure: you shall provide true and complete information to us in relation to your identity as well as such other information that we may reasonably request from time to time.
+<strong>6.1</strong> Identity and Disclosure: you shall provide true and complete information to us in relation to your identity as well as such other information that we may reasonably request from time to time.
 This may include personal data as defined under European data protection law.
 You agree to provide us such information promptly upon request and acknowledge that we may refuse to sell Tokens to you until you provide such requested information and we have determined that it is permissible to sell you Tokens under applicable laws or regulations.

-6.2 You shall not use fictitious or alias names for the registration, which shall be considered a breach of this Agreement.
+<strong>6.2</strong> You shall not use fictitious or alias names for the registration, which shall be considered a breach of this Agreement.

-6.3 You consent to the Company, and any member of the Group, capturing and processing data relating to you for:
+<strong>6.3</strong> You consent to the Company, and any member of the Group, capturing and processing data relating to you for:

 1. fulfilling our obligations under this agreement;